development and implementation of molecular modelling techniques for the advancement of natural materials in environmental applications

 Jon’s PhD focuses on connecting molecular modelling and experiment to enable the Understanding interactions between minerals and small biopolymers under extreme conditions.
 Jon is co-supervised by Dr Sean McMahon and Prof Charles Cockell at the UK Center for Astrobiology.

-Anar Nuruzada – visiting PhD student (2023)
+Anar Nuruzada – remote UG project student (2023-2024)

 Joining the Group